Anglo-Saxon runes: Origin

+Anglo-Frisian development

 The early futhorc was nearly identical to the Elder Futhark, except for the split of ᚨ a into three variants ᚪ āc, ᚫ æsc and ᚩ ōs, resulting in 26 runes.
 This was done to account for the new phoneme produced by the Ingvaeonic split of allophones of long and short a.
-The earliest known instance of the ᚩ ōs rune may be from the 5th-century, on the Undley bracteate.
+The earliest known instance of the ᚩ ōs rune may be from the 5th century, on the Undley bracteate.
 The earliest known instances of the ᚪ āc rune may be from the 6th century, appearing on objects such as the Schweindorf solidus.
 The double-barred ᚻ hægl characteristic of continental inscriptions is first attested as late as 698, on St Cuthbert's coffin; before that, the single-barred variant was used.

+Anglo-Saxon development

-In England, outside of the Brittonic Westcountry where evidence of Latin and even Ogham continued for several centuries, usage of the futhorc expanded.
+In England, outside of the Brittonic West Country where evidence of Latin and even Ogham continued for several centuries, usage of the futhorc expanded.
 Runic writing in England became closely associated with the Latin scriptoria from the time of Anglo-Saxon Christianization in the 7th century.
-The futhorc started to be replaced by the Latin alphabet from around the 7th century, but it was still sometimes used up until the 10th or 11th century.
 In some cases, texts would be written in the Latin alphabet, and þorn and ƿynn came to be used as extensions of the Latin alphabet.
-By the time of the Norman Conquest of 1066, it was very rare and disappeared altogether a few centuries thereafter.
-From at least five centuries of use, fewer than 200 artefacts bearing futhorc inscriptions have survived.
+Additionally, in texts such as Beowulf and The Exeter Book, Anglo-Saxon runes were sometimes used as ideographic runes alongside the Latin alphabet to abbreviate words; for example, ᛗ was sometimes used to abbreviate "mann".
+By the time of the Norman Conquest of 1066 it was very rare, and it disappeared altogether a few centuries thereafter.

 Several famous English examples mix runes and Roman script, or Old English and Latin, on the same object, including the Franks Casket and St Cuthbert's coffin; in the latter, three of the names of the Four Evangelists are given in Latin written in runes, but "LUKAS" (Saint Luke) is in Roman script.
 The coffin is also an example of an object created at the heart of the Anglo-Saxon church that uses runes.
 A leading expert, Raymond Ian Page, rejects the assumption often made in non-scholarly literature that runes were especially associated in post-conversion Anglo-Saxon England with Anglo-Saxon paganism or magic.

 Letters

-The letter sequence and letter inventory of futhorc, along with the actual sounds made by those letters could vary depending on location and time.
+The letter sequence and letter inventory of futhorc, along with the actual sounds indicated by those letters, could vary depending on location and time.
 That being so, an authentic and unified list of runes is not possible.